Peach Ice Cream Recipe

 • kosher salt – This bit of salt enhances the sweetness of the ice cream.

-• vanilla extract – Use homemade vanilla or your choice of quality pure vanilla extract.
+• vanilla extract – Use homemade vanilla extract or high-quality store-bought.

 Scoop of peach ice cream in glass ice cream dish - ©addapinch.com